AyoubLam1997/ayoublam1997.github.io/_posts/Fighting-Game-Input-Buffer.md

 # State machine

-Each state has their own contained logic, preventing it frominfluencing either the system or other states.
+Each state has their own contained logic, preventing it from influencing either the system or other states.

 Each state is derived from BaseState